AshKyd/scoreboard-client/README.md

     myScores.getField(classname,keyname);

-classname is the class specified on init, suck as "easy", "medium" or "hard".
+classname is the class specified on init, such as "easy", "medium" or "hard".
 If you haven't customised classes, simply use "regular".

 Load all data